matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 and there may be more visits to process.
 For example, if the last known archive for 2021-05-20 is calculated at 2021-05-20 20:00:00, but it is now 2021-05-21 00:30:00, there may be visits between 20:00:00 and 00:00:00 (midnight) to process.

+**if core:archive is not run for several days**

+If for some reason core:archive does not run for several days or more and is run again, we will currently ignore the days between the last successful run and yesterday.

+So if the last run was on Monday, and it is now Friday and the command is run again, then we don't take into account that there might be visits between Monday and Thursday.

+We will still invalidate today and yesterday, which will in turn invalidate the parent week, month and year.
+Archiving these periods will launch day archiving for the days we're not explicitly thinking about and create archives.

+This is a known, unhandled edge case.

 **invalidating custom ranges**

 If custom ranges are specified in the `[General] archiving_custom_ranges` INI config setting and/or